 The decal sheet for the Tamiya TamTech bodies used to be sold separately, in both the Martini works team and 'Sponsor Geest Team' versions.
 Two problems: even on the backing paper they appear to be partly translucent, and they are designed for the much changed LC2-85 body shape.
 Chances are small they fit the Protar kit.

 In 2003, Carpena / Colorado issued decals for the 1983 'Presentation Car'.
 I am not sure which car this is (roll-out?), but having a high-quality set of Martini decals solves the biggest problem at least.
+Racing numbers are absent since the roll-out car did not have them.
 Sheet number is 2483, and since the Protar kit is the only kit with the required body, I would expect them to fit the kit well.

 The above decal sheet appears to have been copied by Trackside decals / Jim Heller, who sells them on Ebay, and has a long history of selling copied and inkjet-printed decals.